crystaltine/PolePositionI/README.md

 - The host leaves the room in the waiting lobby
 - The game ends and all members have left

-When a host client clicks the "Start Game" button, an HTTP requests is made to the `/startgame` endpoint which marks the `Room` object that the client is hosting to `started=True`.
+When a host client clicks the "Start Game" button, an HTTP request is made to the `/startgame` endpoint which marks the `Room` object that the client is hosting to `started=True`.
 Once this happens, a timestamp is broadcast to all clients marked by the `game-init` event (see events section).
 Clients are then instructed to proceed to a countdown screen.
 Once this start timestamp is reached, the client program will begin rendering world data and listening for keypresses to send to the server.

 ### Physics
 Most importantly, all physics are handled on the server side.
 While the client does have matching a matching physics engine, all data on the client side is overwritten by server-side physics upon receiving a packet, which are broadcasted from the server **every 0.25 seconds**.
 This is to prevent cheating and to ensure that all clients are in sync.
 The server also handles all collisions and out-of-bounds penalties.
 When a client crashes, the server sends a `crash` event to the client, which triggers a crash animation and sets new physics.